katie-wright-flick/mastermind-sol/README.md

 We’ve also got a test suite in `/test` with some test that are failing.

-To complete the game, you’ll need to write the ‘generate_checksum’ method, and ensure that your solution is robust enough to cover all of the cases in the test file.
+To complete the game, you’ll need to write the `calculateChecksum` method, and ensure that your solution is robust enough to cover all of the cases in the test file.